c-blake/bu/doc/tim.md

 which then still need a solution.
 Truly cold-cache times often have far bigger deltas relative to hot than any proposed range.

-The scale of `noise` compared to `t0` can vary considerably.
+The scale of `noise` compared to `tDesired` can vary considerably.
 A popular approach is to avoid sub-second times entirely, making benchmarks **many seconds long** to suppress `noise`.
 Sometimes people "scale up" naively[^4] to get hard to interpret &| misleading results.
 Since it is also rarely clear how much scaling up is "enough" anyway or what the residual noise scale is, this can **compound** waiting time for results via several samples of longer benchmarks.
 Maybe we can do better than 0-tech!

 ---

-A **low tech** way to estimate reproducibly Eq.1's `t0`, in spite of hostile noise, is a simple **sample minimum**.
+A **low tech** way to estimate reproducibly Eq.1's `tDesired`, in spite of hostile noise, is a simple **sample minimum**.
 This **filters out all but noise(minimum)** - far better behaved than average noise.[^5]  However, this gives no uncertainty to its estimate for principled comparisons among alternatives.
 To get a population minimum without error, one needs an **infinite** number of trials.
 We instead want to economize on repetitions.

-A low art way to estimate the **error on the sample min** `t0` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the population-min is guaranteed
+A low art way to estimate the **error on the sample min** `tDesired` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the population-min is guaranteed